CapoVelo.com - - Cycling Linked to Improved Mental Health

 Cycling Linked to Improved Mental Health

 A study of 1.2 million people in the USA has found that people who exercise report having 1.5 fewer days of poor mental health a month, compared to people who do not exercise.
-The study found that exercise such as cycling are associated with the biggest reductions, according to the largest observational study of its kind published in The Lancet Psychiatry journal.
+The study found that exercise such as cycling is associated with the biggest reductions, according to the largest observational study of its kind published in The Lancet Psychiatry journal.

 The study also found that cycling three to five times a week was associated with the biggest benefits.